 If you’re not sure how to connect Galaxy S6 to TV, we’ve got the info you need.
 Connecting your Samsung Galaxy S6 to a television can be quite useful when you want to show your phone’s photos, streaming video or music on your television.
-Unfortunately, Samsung does not allow you to connect your Galaxy S6 to your television using an physical HDMI cable, so instead you will have to connect it wirelessly.
-Streaming wirelessly to you TV allows you to keep your phone on the couch with you, instead of having to get up to pause it because your phone is connected to the television with a cable.
+Unfortunately, Samsung does not allow you to connect your Galaxy S6 to your television using a physical HDMI cable, so instead, you will have to connect it wirelessly.
+Streaming wirelessly to your TV allows you to keep your phone on the couch with you, instead of having to get up to pause it because your phone is connected to the television with a cable.

 How to connect Galaxy S6 to TV?

 Use a Fire TV Stick to connect your Samsung Galaxy S6 to your TV

 Amazon’s Fire TV Stick looks like a USB stick but it plugs directly into a spare HDMI port on your TV.
 It doesn’t need to be plugged into the wall– it’s powered by your television, and it connects to the same home wifi network that your phone is on.
 When both your Galaxy S6 and your Fire TV stick are connected to the same wifi network, you can download the free AllCast Android app to your phone and then wirelessly connect your Galaxy S6 to your TV, and play music and movies, or display photos in a slideshow.

 As a bonus, the Fire TV stick can also display thousands of channels, apps like Netflix, and games on your television using its included remote control (even without the phone).

 How much does the Fire TV wireless streaming stick cost?

 Use a Roku Streaming Stick to connect your Samsung Galaxy S6 to your TV